grafana/agent/docs/sources/flow/upgrade-guide.md

 ## v0.35

-### Breaking change: Jaeger remote sampling does not work
+### Breaking change: Jaeger remote sampling no longer configurable using the Jaeger receiver

-Jaeger remote sampling used to be configured via the jaeger receiver.
-This receiver was updated to a new version, and remote sampling has stopped working.
+Jaeger remote sampling used to be configured using the Jaeger receiver configuration.
+This receiver was updated to a new version, where support for remote sampling in the receiver was removed.

-Jaeger remote sampling will be reintroduced in v35.3.
-It will be configured separately from the jaeger receiver.
+Jaeger remote sampling is available as a separate configuration field starting in v0.35.3.

 ### Breaking change: `auth` and `version` attributes from `walk_params` block of `prometheus.exporter.snmp` have been removed